Delphine LaLaurie: Torture and murder of enslaved people and 1834 LaLaurie mansion fire

-Court records of the time showed that LaLaurie freed two slaves (Jean Louis in 1819 and Devince in 1832).
-Martineau wrote that public rumors about LaLaurie's mistreatment of slaves on her property were sufficiently widespread that a local lawyer was dispatched to Royal Street to remind LaLaurie of the laws for the upkeep of slaves.
-During this visit, the lawyer found no evidence of wrongdoing or mistreatment of slaves by LaLaurie.
+Court records of the time show that LaLaurie freed two captive, enslaved people (Jean Louis in 1819 and Devince in 1832).
+Martineau wrote that public rumors about her mistreatment of slaves at the Royal Street residence were sufficiently widespread, so much so that a local lawyer was dispatched to the property to remind LaLaurie of the laws for the upkeep of enslaved people.
+During this visit, the lawyer found no evidence to suggest wrongdoing or mistreatment of enslaved peoples by LaLaurie.

-Martineau also recounted other tales of LaLaurie's cruelty that were current among New Orleans residents in about 1836.
-She said that, subsequent to the visit of the lawyer, one of LaLaurie's neighbors saw an eight-year-old slave girl fall to her death from the roof of the Royal Street mansion while trying to avoid punishment from a whip-wielding LaLaurie.
-The body was subsequently buried on the mansion grounds.
-Jeanne DeLavigne, in her 1945 account, gave the child's age as 12 years and gave her a name, Lia (or Leah).
-Later writers elaborated on the case, saying that Lia had been brushing Delphine's hair when she hit a snag, causing LaLaurie to grab a whip and chase her.
+Martineau also recounted other tales of LaLaurie's cruelty that were whispered amongst New Orleans' residents around 1836, saying that (subsequent to the visit of the lawyer) one of LaLaurie's neighbors saw an eight-year-old enslaved girl fall to her death from the roof of the mansion while trying to avoid punishment from a whip-wielding LaLaurie.
+The girl's body was subsequently buried on the mansion grounds.
+Jeanne DeLavigne, in her 1945 account, gave the child's age as 12 years old and named her as Lia (or Leah).
+Later writers elaborated on the case, saying that Lia had been brushing Delphine's hair when she hit a snag, angering LaLaurie to the point that she grabbed a whip and started chasing her.

-According to Martineau, this incident led to an investigation of the LaLauries, in which they were found guilty of illegal cruelty and forced to forfeit nine slaves of their household.
-These nine enslaved people were bought back by the LaLauries through an intermediary relative, and returned to the Royal Street residence.
-Similarly, Martineau recounted stories that LaLaurie kept her cook chained to the kitchen stove, and beat her daughters when they attempted to feed the slaves of Royal Street residence.
+According to Martineau, this incident led to an investigation of the LaLauries, in which they were found guilty of illegal cruelty and forced to forfeit nine enslaved people of the household.
+These nine enslaved people were bought back by the LaLauries through an intermediary relative, and thus returned to the mansion.
+Similarly, Martineau recounted stories that LaLaurie kept her cook starved and chained to the kitchen stove, beating her daughters when they attempted to feed themselves or others.

-On April 10, 1834, a fire broke out in the LaLaurie residence on Royal Street starting in the kitchen.
-When the police and fire marshals got there, they found the cook, a 70-year-old woman, chained to the stove by her ankle.
-She later said that she had set the fire as a suicide attempt because she feared being punished.
-She said that slaves taken to the uppermost room never came back.
+On April 10, 1834, a fire broke-out in the Royal Street mansion, beginning in the kitchen.
+When police and fire marshals reached the residence, they found a 70-year-old cook chained to the stove by her ankle.
+The cook later said that she had set the fire as a suicide attempt because she feared being punished, stating that slaves taken to the uppermost room "never came back".